hydra3333/Pi4CC/README.md

 ### Preliminary software requirements

 Download and install `Python 3.8.1` or later (installer "Run as Admin", Advanced options `for all users` and all related options set)
 Source: `https://www.python.org/downloads/`  and use the `Windows x86-64 executable installer`.

-Once pythin is installed for all users (may need to reboot for it to take effect globally), Click Start, type `CMD` and on the right is the link "Run as Administrator", click on it and enter Administrator password.
+Once Python is installed for all users (may need to reboot for it to take effect globally),
+Click Start, type `CMD` and on the right is the link "Run as Administrator", click on it and enter Administrator password.
 In the `CMD` window, type these 3 DOS commands to install the dependencies required by "create-json.py" :
 ```
 pip3 install pymediainfo
 pip3 install requests